nexussays/playerglobal/README.md

 Update
 ------

-Simply `git pull` whenever a new version of Flash is released to get the new swc.
+Simply `git pull` from `frameworks/libs/player` whenever a new version of Flash is released to get the new swc.
 Or run the `update.bat` file on Windows.

 Player Versions